Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

    .. image:: ./media/image23.png

    -  There is a standalone domain in the platform under psu_cortexa53_0 processor.
 New applications for Cortex-A53 can link against it.
-   -  Default domains for FSBL and PMU firmware come with the platform project when **Generate Boot Components** is selected during application or platform project creation.
+   -  Default domains for FSBL and PMU firmware come with the platform project when **Generate Boot Artifacts** is selected during application or platform project creation.
    -  You are free to add and remove domains in the platform project.
    -  You can customize the domain configurations.

-10. Build the hardware by right-clicking the platform, then selecting **Build Project**.
+10. Build the hardware by selecting the **Build** button within the flow tab.

     .. image:: ./media/image24.jpeg